rohithgoud30/nextjs-hosting-personal-ubuntu-machine/README.md

-# How to Host Next.js Website on Your Personal Ubuntu Machine
+# How to Host Next.js Website on Your Personal Ubuntu Machine using Loophole

 # Step 1: Set Up Your Ubuntu Desktop